hbctraining/Pseudobulk-for-scRNAseq/lessons/01_setup_intro_dataset.md

     <img src="../img/sample_info_celltype_umap.png" width="40%">
 </p>

-We can identify celltypes that could be interesting based upon the proportion of conditions found in each celltype.
+We can even identify celltypes of interest based upon the proportion of cells in each experimental condition.

 ```r
 # Barplot sample proportion by celltype